Home

 Bible Study Online

-As we move forward, we find that Rachel begins to complain to Jacob: "Give me children, or I'll die!"
-After Jacob had heard this, he snapped back: "Am I in the place of God, who has kept you from having children?"
-After hearing Jacob's reply, Rachel responded desperately by saying: "Here is Bilhah, my maidservant.
-Sleep with her so that she can bear children for me and that through her I too can build a family."
+As we move forward a bit, we now find that Rachel begins to complain to Jacob: "Give me children, or I'll die!"
+Now after Jacob had heard this, he snapped back: "Am I in the place of God, who has kept you from having children?"
+Now after hearing Jacob's reply, Rachel responded desperately by saying: "Here is Bilhah, my maidservant.
+Sleep with her so that she can bear children for me and that through her I too can build a family." -- Genesis 30:3

-Now you would think that when it came to Jacob and with him being aware of the history of his forefathers, he would have remembered how his grandfather Abraham, who went by the name Abram at the time, when it comes to the event that I'm referring to, had given in to this same type of proposition from his wife Sarah who was known as Sarai at the time:
+Now you would think, that when it came to Jacob, and with him being aware of the history of his forefathers -- that he would have remembered how his grandfather Abraham, who'd went by the name Abram at the time -- had given in to this same type of proposition, from his wife Sarah (who was known as Sarai at the time):

 Bible Study Online